Client: Metropol Palais

 Black, sleek, and with touches of gold.
 In other words, a traditionally classy look.
 For the brasserie we really wanted a more serious and sophisticated feel than we were going for with the bar.
 We created many lovelies for the brasserie, but despite the seriousness of the black and gold we managed to get some playfulness into the branding through illustrations in the brasserie food menu, font variation, and matchboxes which were decorated with the bar illustrations.

-My personal favorite of our creations for Metropol Palais is the business card- which just screams all the things we want the visitors to think: Sophistication, luxury, playfulness and retro-spectacular!
+My personal favourite of our creations for Metropol Palais is the business card- which just screams all the things we want the visitors to think: Sophistication, luxury, playfulness and retro-spectacular!